marsbroshok/mlops-labs/datasets/covertype/README.md

  8772|Moran family - Cryorthents - Leighcan family complex, extremely stony.
  8776|Moran family - Cryorthents - Rock land complex, extremely stony.

-The modified dataset has been divided into 5 splits:
+The modified dataset has been used to create 5 splits:
+- `covertype.csv` - the full dataset with 531012 examples
-- Training - 431012 exmplates
+- `covertype_train.csv` - the training split with 431012 examples
-- Training-anomaly
-- Evaluation -  75,000 examples
+- `covertype_train_anomaly.csv` - the training split ...
-- Serving - 75,000 examples
+- `covertype_evaluation.csv` -  the evaluation split with 75,000 examples

-The *Testing-corry

-The original dataset is at
-gs://workshop-datasets/covertype/orig

-The modified datasets are at:
-gs://workshop-datasets/covertype/preprocessed/training
-gs://workshop-datasets/covertype/preprocessed/validation
-gs://workshop-datasets/covertype/preprocessed/testing
-gs://workshop-datasets/covertype/preprocessed/serving
+- `covertype_serving.csv`- the serving split with 75,000 examples.
+The serving split does not have the `Cover_type` column

+The splits have been uploaded to the `gs://workshop-datasets/covertype` GCS location.